 Making the Soy milk

 - Prepare the soybeans - Simmer the dried soybeans in water over low heat for about 2 hours.
-While I’ve read of some people simply soaking the soybeans overnight and blending them, I think the cooking of the soybeans first helps with making a creamier milk base from which to make the yogurt.
+While I’ve read of some people simply soaking the soybeans overnight and blending them, in my experience cooking the soybeans first helps with making a much creamier milk base from which to make the yogurt.
 Pre-soaking your soybeans overnight can reduce that cooking time quite a bit.
 Pre-soaked soybeans cooked in a Pressure Cooker will need only about 15 minutes to cook.
-These Instant Potsare becoming very popular electric pressure cookers with many other functions as well.
+These Instant Pots are becoming very popular electric pressure cookers with many other functions as well.
+I use mine all the time now.

 - Blend - place the soybeans in a blender and add the quart of water and the sugar.
 Blend until fully liquified.

-- Strain - Using a filtration medium such as a nutmilk bag, (I use this one), strain the soy milk to remove any solids.
+- Strain - If you don't mind a slightly grittier testure, you can skip this step.
+Using a filtration medium such as a nutmilk bag, (I use this one), strain the soy milk to remove any solids.
 If you squeeze on it a little extra you can get some of the creamier part into your soy milk.

 Making Yogurt from Soy Milk